David Richmond, Recovery Director

 Martin Colclough, Head of Battle Back Phoenix Centre Programme

 I joined H4H in May 2011 having served in Army and a Junior Soldier from the age of 16, firstly in the Parachute Regiment and latterly in the Royal Army Physical Training Corps (RAPTC).
 During my military career I developed a keen interest in rehabilitation and paralympic sport, which led me to take a career break as the Senior Paralympic Performance Manager at UK Athletics during 2006/7.
 In 2008 I helped establish the MOD's Battle Back Programme at Headley Court, a founding partner of which was H4H.
-My role in the Charity is to maintain our position as the leading provider of adaptive sport and adventurous training opportunities, through the Battle Back programme, to wounded, injured and sick personnel to help maintain an active and independent lifestyle, participate in competitive sport and through the delivery of vocational training courses.
+My role in the Charity as Head of Sports Recovery is to maintain our position as the leading provider of adaptive sport and adventurous training opportunities, through the Battle Back programme, to wounded, injured and sick personnel to help maintain an active and independent lifestyle, participate in competitive sport and through the delivery of vocational training courses.
 Much of this work involves exploiting existing opportunities and developing innovative programs with key partners such as the British Paralympic Association and National Governing Bodies for sport.